selimceylan/CameraCalibration_RealTime/README.md

 User needs a chessboard.\
 Camera vision restriction: Chessboard must appear completely.\
 Number of chessboard corners and chessboard dimension should increase simultaneously with the dimensions of camera vision.\
-Number of x and y axis corners must be specified correct in code otherwise software does not work.
+Number of x and y axis corners must be specified correctly in code otherwise software does not work.

 ## Paths Followed by the Algorithm
 1. Detect chessboard, if there is no chessboard warn the user.